 Algarve Travel Report 2026: Sights, Drone & Kitesurfing

-The Algarve – hardly any coastline in Europe is as photogenic, as diverse, and as perfect for outdoor adventures as the southernmost tip of Portugal.
+The Algarve The Algarve – hardly any coastline in Europe is as photogenic, as diverse, and as perfect for outdoor adventures as the southernmost tip of Portugal.
 We spent several months in Portugal from March 2024 onwards, and the Algarve was our absolute highlight.
 Golden sandstone cliffs that plunge vertically into the turquoise sea, hidden sea caves where sunlight streams in like a spotlight, and endless beaches where the wind creates perfect conditions for kitesurfing – the Algarve has it all.

-- Kitesurfing: Praia de Alvor offers 15–20 knots of constant thermal wind in a shallow lagoon, season from April to October.
+- Praia de Alvor offers 15–20 knots of constant thermal wind in a shallow lagoon, season from April to October.

-- Cost: 80–120 euros per person per day, fresh fish 12–18 euros, Pastel de Nata with espresso 2 euros, beer 2–3 euros.
+- 80–120 euros per person per day, fresh fish 12–18 euros, Pastel de Nata with espresso 2 euros, beer 2–3 euros.

 - Best time to travel: May to June and September to October — pleasant 22–26 degrees, fewer people and stable winds for kitesurfing.